Loading...

 The Onix Graphite Z5 is a classic pickleball paddle that has been a best-seller for years.
 Its widebody shape and graphite face deliver reliable performance for intermediate players.

-Head · £50-70 · 4.2/5
+HEAD · £50-70 · 4.2/5

 The HEAD Radical Pro is an excellent entry-level pickleball paddle that offers solid performance across all aspects of the game at an affordable price.